planetarysoftware/TSC/README.md

 community.
 Any updates/modifications to an application are the responsibility of the applying entity.
 They will be reviewed and voted on by TSC members at regularly scheduled meetings.
-Any PRs related to applications will remain open until either accepted or rejected by the TSC.
+Any PRs related to applications will remain open until either accepted or rejected by the TSC, and will be either merged or closed, accordingly.

 ## Merging Pull Requests in the TSC Repo